 As a student in the College of Arts & Sciences, you will live at the center of an academic community that is constantly generating new ideas.
 You will learn from excellent teachers who will challenge you to expand your imagination, while you sharpen your critical and creative responses to all encounters.
 And you will join a group of impressive, independent and diverse thinkers, who will help you forge your own path to discovery and transformation.

 As you prepare to apply to the College of Arts & Sciences, please review the following requirements for First-Year Students:

 - 3 units of one foreign language (For heritage speakers or students who have initiated a foreign language sequence before high school: completion of at least the third level (e.g. Spanish 3))

 - Also recommended: an additional unit of advanced mathematics and science.

 In addition to the Common Application (CA), A&S requires the following Application Materials:

 - Official Secondary/High School Transcript followed by a Mid-Year Report when it becomes available

 - Test Scores:

-- The ongoing COVID-19 pandemic has led Cornell University to continue its suspension of the SAT/ACT testing requirement for applicants seeking to enroll as first-years beginning in August 2022.
-For the College of Arts & Sciences, the submission of SAT/ACT test results is optional for both Early Decision and Regular Decision.
-For more information, please consult the webpage for the Undergraduate Admissions Office.
+- For Fall 2024 applicants to the College of Arts & Sciences, the submission of SAT/ACT test results is optional for both Early Decision and Regular Decision.

 - Cornell Writing Supplement